What does it mean to be a member of ECHER?

 Exceptionally, members can be individuals who are not early-career scholars themselves anymore but who wish to support our network.

 All ECHER members share a research interest in the field of higher education, which can be from a within-the-field, an interdisciplinary, or a disciplinary perspective.

 ECHER welcomes early-career higher education researchers from all over the world.
 Although its members are mostly from or based in Europe, ECHER is not exclusively a European network.

 Membership in ECHER is free of charge.

-Membership is renewed annually and it is based on the calendar year.
-We want ECHER to be a community of scholars who actively follow and/or participate in ECHER’s activities, which is why we think that saying “Hi, I’m still around!” once a year is one thing we can all do.
+Membership is renewed every two years and it is based on the calendar year.
+We want ECHER to be a community of scholars who actively follow and/or participate in ECHER’s activities, which is why we think that saying “Hi, I’m still around!” once in a while is one thing we can all do.